LGBTQ rights in Pakistan: Gender identity and expression

 A group of khawaja saras and transgender people protest in Islamabad.

 In most South Asian nations, there is a concept of third gender where members are referred to by society as neither man nor a woman.
 Pakistan is no different and has a vibrant culture of hijras.
 While the term is commonly used in South Asia, it is considered derogatory in Urdu and the term khawaja sara is used instead.
 They are sometimes referred to as transgender, intersex or eunuchs in English language publications.
 Like transgender people in many countries, they are sometimes the subjects of ridicule, abuse, and violence.
 That said, they enjoy a certain level of acceptance due to their position in precolonial society.
 For example, they are welcome at weddings where they will dance as entertainment for the men, and are also welcome among the women.
-In Sindhi, they are referred to as khadra (کدڙا).

 Their presence in society is usually tolerated and are considered blessed in the Pakistani culture.
 Most khawaja saras are deemed to have been direct cultural descendants of the court eunuchs of the Mughal era.
 Thought to be born with genital dysphoria and afraid that they might curse one their fate, people listen to their needs, give them alms, and invite their presence at various events and functions, e.g., birth of a child, circumcisions, or weddings.
 This mysteriousness that shrouds their existence was born of the fact that the khawaja sara communities live a very secretive life.
 In 2004, it was reported that Lahore alone has 10,000 active transvestites.